 When a sore, achy muscle group (think thighs) is calling out for something warm and soothing, there are various ways you can deliver an appropriate amount of heat.

-A roll-on gel that fits easily in your hand is so easy to use for applying heat to achy muscles, sore feet, knee or elbow pain.
+A Sore No More roll-on gel that fits easily in your hand is so easy to use for applying heat to achy muscles, sore feet, knee or elbow pain.

-It's also available in a 4 ounce jar to use at home.
+It's also available in an 8 ounce jar of warming gel to use at home.

 What's NOT in this product is important to highlight.